Ioniță Cuza: Rebellion and execution

 Cuza was appointed as Ghica's Spatharios later in 1774.
 The reign was nevertheless one of major setbacks, beginning with the forced cession of northern Moldavia, annexed by the Habsburg monarchy and administered as part of Galicia–Lodomeria.
 The Prince was assassinated in 1777, with Constantine Mourouzis taking his throne.
 Cuza preserved his rank and office, but began conspiring against the new monarch.
 As noted by historian Cristian Ploscaru, he and Manolache Bogdan formed a boyar "brotherhood" with figures such as Lupu Balș, Grigore Crupenschi, Constantin Greceanu, and Alexandru Neculce, with some additional involvement by Constantin Sturdza.

 Various foreign sources indicate that the project was of a Masonic inspiration, which would push the history of Freemasonry in Romania to 1770 or even before, to 1740.
-According to Gorovei, Cuza's scheme involved deposing Mourouzis and placing Bogdan on the throne.
-Another historian, Nicolae Iorga, attributes the initiative to a low-ranking boyar, Iordachi Dărmănescu, Cuza and other boyars being only drawn in by their "politicking".
-Various other researches have also noted that Dărmănescu was a key figure in the import of Enlightenment philosophy and modernizing political literature to Moldavia.
+Scholar Giorge Pascu argues that, especially through Bogdan, the conspirators were tied to Jean-Louis Carra.
+A French adventurer in Moldavia, and a mordant critic of Prince Grigore, Carra revealed himself as belonging to the French Masonic chapters in 1790, but, Pascu argues, "had been won over by the Freemasonry from the very beginning of his 'career'."
+This claim is rendered with precaution by another scholar, Neagu Djuvara.
+Though he notes that Carra may have well been a Freemason, he argues that, given "his very short stay in Moldavia" and his "quite unfriendly" rapport with the locals, he could not have instigated a movement.
+Historian Cătălina Opaschi reports that documents showing Cuza's Masonic pledges were uncovered in 1883 in Italy, suggesting that the movement was of peninsular origin.
+A lodge called Marte, obedient to the Russian branch of Freemasonry, existed at Iași from April 1772.